ultimate271/notes/gibson/neuromancer07.md

 Terzibashjian nodded.
 “Worst is how you say in Ingiliz, the subliminals.”
 He made the word four careful syllables.

+## Terzibashjian, Case, and the Finn talk about their target as the Mercedes drives them

+### Terzibashjian explains the sublimnals of their target and how they got them as they drive
 “ON OUR LEFT,” said the Mercedes, as it steered through a maze of rainy streets, “is Kapali Carsi, the grand bazaar.”